FIPS Mode - an explanation

 One of the FIPS regulations, FIPS 140, governs the use of encryption and cryptographic services.
 It requires that ALL cryptography done by US government personnel MUST be done in "devices" that have been independently tested, and certified by NIST, to meet the extensive requirements of that document.
 These devices may be hardware or software, but either way, they must function and behave as prescribed.
 So, in order for Mozilla Firefox and Thunderbird to be usable by people who are subject to the FIPS regulations, Mozilla's cryptographic software must be able to operate in a mode that is fully compliant with FIPS 140.
-To that end, Mozilla products offer a "FIPS Mode", which is really "FIPS 140 Mode".
+To that end, Mozilla products can function in a "FIPS Mode", which is really "FIPS 140 Mode", when paired with a compliant copy of NSS.
 (Note, the current version of FIPS 140 is revision 2, a.k.a.
 FIPS 140-2.
-FIPS 140-3 is being devised by NIST now for adoption in the near future.)
+FIPS 140-3 is being devised by NIST now for adoption in the future.)
 Users who are subject to the FIPS regulations must ensure that they have Mozilla's FIPS Mode enabled when they use Mozilla software, in order to be fully conformant.
 Instructions for how to configure Firefox into FIPS mode may be found on support.mozilla.com.

 Mozilla's NSS cryptographic software has been tested by government-approved independent testing labs and certified by NIST as being FIPS 140 compliant when operated in FIPS mode on 4 previous occasions.
 As of this writing, NSS is now being retested to be recertified for the fifth time.
 NSS was the first open source cryptographic library to be FIPS certified.